“To be, or not to be: that is the question.”

 William Shakespeare is universally acclaimed as the world’s greatest writer.
 But today, many Shakespearian scholars believe that the man we know as Shakespeare never wrote a single word—let alone, any play, poem, or sonnet.
-Many scholars contend that Shakespeare was secretly hired as a crisis actor—to play the role of playwright—and pretend that he had authored the plays of a nobleman who wished to remain anonymous—in order to protect that nobleman’s name and reputation—because it would have been highly inappropriate for a nobleman to publish subversive plays that poked fun at the aristocracy.
+Many scholars now contend that the historical figure we know as Shakespeare was in fact a crisis actor—secretly hired by an anonymous nobleman.

 The historical figure we know as William Shakespeare was the most famous writer who ever lived—the most performed playwright of all-time.
 The author of 37 plays, 154 sonnets, and several epic poems, Shakespeare’s words are the definitive expression of humanity in the English language—indeed, in any language.

-Shakespeare’s last will and testament makes no mention of any plays.
-Did Shakespeare purposely snub his surviving family members?
-The fact that Shakespeare’s will is silent as to his plays—which were so monetarily successful—tends to prove that the man we know as Shakespeare was not the true author of Hamlet and Macbeth.
+Curiously, Shakespeare’s last will and testament makes no mention of “who” gets the ownership rights to his plays.
+Here, the fact that Shakespeare’s will is silent as to his plays—which were so monetarily successful—tends to prove that the man we know as Shakespeare was not the true author of Hamlet and Macbeth.

 WHO was WILLIAM SHAKESPEARE?

 The son of a glove-maker, William Shakespeare was a commoner, born in the provincial town of Stratford-upon-Avon, approx. 100 miles northwest of London.
 There is no record of him having attended grammar school, nor university—nor is there record of him ever having left England.
-According to legend, Shakespeare left Stratford while in his early 20s, and traveled down to London where he became an actor, and later, a playwright.
+And yet, according to legend, Shakespeare left home in his early 20s, and traveled down to London where he became an actor, and later, a playwright.

 The man from Stratford-up-Avon did not call himself “Shakespeare.”
 He signed his name “SHAKSPER,” or alternatively, “SHAXPER.”
 But his signature was crude and coarse—as if he infrequently put quill to parchment—and this tends to show that the man from Stratford was not a full-time writer.
 In addition, during Elizabethan times, one’s signature was an expression of one’s self.
-Men took pride in having a beautiful signature—flamboyant, exuberant—and overflowing with panache and style—but not so with Shakespeare!
+Folks took pride in having a beautiful signature—flamboyant, exuberant, and overflowing with panache and style—but not so with Shakespeare!

 Most scholars agree that Shakespeare could read well enough—after all, as an actor, he had to learn his lines, but apparently, he never learned to form the letters of the alphabet.

-Shakespeare’s father was illiterate—he signed his name with an “X.” But what’s puzzling is that Shakespeare’s daughters were also illiterate and likewise signed their names with an “X.” And this is truly baffling.
+Shakespeare’s father was illiterate—he signed his name with an “X.” But what’s puzzling is that Shakespeare’s daughters were also illiterate and they too signed their names with an “X.” But this is truly baffling.
 Having made a tidy fortune from his plays, Shakespeare was a very wealthy man—so why did he not educate his daughters?
 Surely, he must have wanted his daughters to read his poetry, right?

-Shakespeare’s plays discuss learned disciplines such as medicine, law, astronomy, philosophy, art, music, and military strategy.
-And even if it were established that the man from Stratford had attended grammar school, these subjects, most certainly, were not part of the provincial grammar school curriculum in 16th century England.
+Shakespeare’s plays discuss academic disciplines such as medicine, law, astronomy, philosophy, art, music, and military strategy.
+Even if it could be established that the man from Stratford had attended grammar school, these academic disciplines were not part of the provincial grammar school curriculum in 16th century England.

 Okay, so who, during Elizabethan times, possessed all the aforementioned stately and aristocratic attributes?
 Many Shakespearian scholars now believe the true author was in fact a nobleman, Edward de Vere—the 17th Earl of Oxford.